If You Invested $1000 in Tyson Foods a Decade Ago, This is How Much It'd Be Worth Now

 Bottom Line

-While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
-If you had invested in Tyson Foods ten years ago, you're probably feeling pretty good about your investment today.
+Putting together a successful investment portfolio takes a combination of research, patience, and a little bit of risk.
+For Tyson Foods, if you bought shares a decade ago, you're likely feeling really good about your investment today.

 Shares of Tyson Foods have outperformed the industry in the past six months.
 The company’s retail channel has been gaining from higher at-home consumption.
 Tyson Foods’ e-commerce channel has also been performing well amid consumers rising inclination toward digital transactions.
 Apart from these, the company is benefiting from brand strength and robust geographical reach.
 Also, it is keen on enhancing operational efficiencies.
 However, the company continues to face hurdles related to COVID-19 pandemic, which has been a drag on its sales volumes.
 During the first quarter of fiscal 2021, weak sales volumes across most segments weighed on the company’s top line, which not only declined year on year but also missed the Zacks Consensus Estimate.
 Moreover, incremental expenses associated with the pandemic put pressure on results.